-Like Earth, the rocky core of Venus formed first, then began to gravitationally capture the lighter elements that would make up its atmosphere.
+Like Earth, the rocky core of Venus formed first, and then gathered lighter elements around it to form its crust and mantle.
+Venus, like other planets, likely collected the more nebulous pieces that would form its atmosphere.
 Early in its life, Venus may have had an atmosphere much like Earth holds today.
 Studies have shown that if water on a young Venus evaporated billions of years ago, the greenhouse levels in the atmosphere would have escalated, giving rise to a runaway greenhouse effect that significantly increased the planet's temperature.
 Today, thanks to the excess of carbon dioxide and traces of nitrogen, the surface of Venus is hot enough to melt lead.

 The disk instability model

 Although the core accretion model works fine for terrestrial planets, gas giants would have needed to evolve rapidly to grab hold of the significant mass of lighter gases they contain.
 But simulations have not been able to account for this rapid formation.
 According to models, the process takes several million years, longer than the light gases were available in the early solar system.
 At the same time, the core accretion model faces a migration issue, as the baby planets are likely to spiral into the sun in a short amount of time.